-The cropmark of a rectangular enclosure (MCC7710) was identified roughly 170m to the south.
-Although it has subsequently been built over by the modern housing estate, some remains may have survived.
-Bronze Age bucket urns have been found in Shakespeare Road (MCC1315, MCC7452) to the southwest, with other isolated finds nearby including a Palaeolithic handaxe (MCC8117), handaxe (MCC7739), and Late Iron Age and Roman pottery (MCC7531; MCC7532).
+The cropmark of a rectangular enclosure (MCC7710) existed roughly 170m to the south and although subsequently been built over, some remains may have survived.
+Bronze Age bucket urns have been found on Shakespeare Road (MCC1315, MCC7452) to the southwest, with other isolated finds nearby including a Palaeolithic handaxe (MCC8117), handaxe (MCC7739), and Late Iron Age and Roman pottery (MCC7531; MCC7532).

 Slightly further away, the Lexden Tumulus lies approximately 685m southeast of the development site (MCC1356).
-It is an Iron Age barrow which, when excavated in 1924, was found to contain a rich Belgic burial with the remains of funerary bronzes, gold and silver objects and a coin with the head of Augustus mounted as a medallion.
+It is an Iron Age barrow which, when excavated in 1924, was found to contain a rich Late Iron Age burial with objects of bronze, silver, and gold including a coin with the head of Augustus mounted as a medallion.
 Various pottery finds date the burial (a cremation) to just before the Roman conquest.
-The burial mound has variably thought to be that of Addedomarus (CAR 11, 85-94; Foster 1986) or Tasciovanus (Philip Crummy, pers comm).
+The burial mound has been suggested as being the burial place of the remains of Addedomarus (CAR 11, 85-94; Foster 1986) or Tasciovanus (Philip Crummy, pers comm).

 The development site is also situated approximately 620m west of the core of the Lexden cemetery.
 This core, measuring roughly 75m across with at least twenty-seven cremation burials, is centred on 20 St Clare Road and is of a Late Iron Age date.
-Later burials, 1st century BC to the 3rd century AD, were then more widely scattered throughout the area of St Clare Road, Fitzwalter Road and to the south of Lexden Road (CAR 9, 261; CAR 11, 164-9).
+Later burials (ie 1st century BC to the 3rd century AD) were then more widespread.
+These have been found in the St Clare Road and Fitzwalter Road area as well as to the south of Lexden Road (CAR 9, 261; CAR 11, 164-9).

 CAT has undertaken various small monitoring works in close vicinity to the development site.
-Works near 11 Wordsworth Road (CAT Report 1011), 14 Marlowe Way (CAT Report 1181) and 4 Chaucer Way (CAT Report 1352) revealed no archaeologically significant features.
+Works near 11 Wordsworth Road (CAT Report 1011), 14 Marlowe Way (CAT Report 1181) and 4 Chaucer Way (CAT Report 1352) revealed no archaeologically-significant features.